Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Abstract

 \section{Abstract}

-\justifying The multi-output deep neural networks(MONs), i.e, multi-task and multi-exit deep neural networks, contain multiple task branches, and these tasks usually share a common part of the network filters that leads to the entanglement of their inference routes.
-Due to the inconsistent optimization objectives, in the training phase of MONs, the gradients of different tasks usually interfere with each other on the shared routes, and hinder the overall performance of the MONs.
-To address this issue, we propose a novel gradient de-conflict algorithm named DR-MGF(Dynamic Routes and Meta-weighted Gradient Fusion) in this work.
+\justifying Multi-output deep neural networks (MONs) contain multiple output branches of various tasks, and these tasks typically share partial network filters, resulting in entangled inference routes between different tasks within the networks.
+Due to the divergent optimization objectives, the task gradients during training usually interfere with each other along the shared routes, which decreases the overall model performance.
+To address this issue, we propose a novel gradient de-conflict algorithm named DR-MGF (Dynamic Routes and Meta-weighted Gradient Fusion).
 Different from existing de-conflict methods, DR-MGF achieves gradient de-conflict in MONs by learning task-preferred inference routes.
-The proposed method is motivated by our experimental findings: the shared filters are not equally important to different tasks.
-By designing the learnable task-specific importance variables, DR-MGF evaluates the importance of filters for different tasks.
-Through making the dominances of tasks over filters proportional to the task-specific importance of filters, DR-MGF reduces the inter-task interference.
-The task-specific importance variables ultimately shapes task-preferred inference routes at the end of training iterations.
-Specifically, we design a two-stage process named disentanglement-and-fusion for each training epoch of DR-MGF: In the disentanglement stage, the task-specific importance variable is learned for each filter when conducting mini-batch training, and the accumulated-gradients of all tasks are stored; In the fusion stage, a meta-weighted gradient fusion policy is applied to integrate the previous stored task gradients according to the learned task-specific importance variables.
-Extensive experiments have been conducted on MONs for comparing the proposed DR-MGF with existing de-conflict methods.
-The results on the public datasets including CIFAR, IMAGENET, and Nyuv-2 reveal that DR-MGF outperforms the existing methods both in prediction accuracy and convergence speed of MONs.
+The proposed method is motivated by our experimental findings that the shared filters are not equally important for different tasks.
+By designing learnable task-specific importance variables, DR-MGF evaluates the importance of filters for different tasks.
+Through making the dominance of tasks over filters proportional to the task-specific importance of filters, DR-MGF can effectively reduce inter-task interference.
+These task-specific importance variables ultimately determine task-preferred inference routes at the end of training iterations.
+Extensive experimental results on CIFAR, ImageNet, and NYUv2 demonstrate that DR-MGF outperforms existing de-conflict methods.
 Furthermore, DR-MGF can be extended to general MONs without modifying the overall network structures.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{